wangkuiyi/k8s-ml/cmu.md

 source choices include YARN, Mesos and Kubernetes.
 Their designs are all influenced by Google Borg.

-Both Borg and Kubernetes, the open sourced rewrite of Borg in Go, can run arbitrary programs such as nginx and memcached.
-Users usually write a job description file to pass in information like the number of preferred instances, the resource requirement of each instance, and the maximum trials before restarting failed workers.
+Kubernetes is the open source rewrite of Borg in Go.
+It can run arbitrary programs such as nginx and memcached.
+Users usually write a job description file to pass in information like the number of preferred workers and the resource requirement of each worker.

 Mesos runs only programs specifically written to fit its framework.
-In order to run Hadoop MapReduce or nginx, we have to write C++ adaptor programs, which, once launched by Mesos, start Hadoop and/or nginx.
-Similarly, YARN runs only programs following specific patterns.
+In order to run Hadoop MapReduce or nginx on Mesos, we have to write C++ adaptor programs, which, once launched by Mesos, start Hadoop and/or nginx.
+YARN runs only programs following specific patterns as well.

 #### Distributed Computing Frameworks

-To ease the effort of writing distributed programs running on the cluster, it is a good idea to hide the common part that handles concurrency and communication in a library, and let users write only task specific part.
+To ease the effort of writing distributed programs running on the cluster, it is a good idea to hide the common part that handles concurrency and communication in a library, and let users write only application specific part.
 These libraries are called distributed computing frameworks.

 The machine learning community has long been acquainted with MapReduce, GraphLab and Spark.
 To show the business value, framework developers